ChillarAnand/avilpage.com/posts/2019/05/web-development-tips.md

 javascript:(function() { window.location.replace("http://localhost:8000" + window.location.pathname + window.location.search); }())
 ```

-If we click on `To Local` bookmarklet, it will be redirected the same page on the localhost.
+If we click on `To Local` bookmarklet, it will redirect the current active page to localhost URL.

 We can create one more bookmarklet to switch to production.
 Create a bookmarklet called `To Production` and add the following snippet in the URL.